-Skilled Worker Visa Costs (Sponsor’s Guide)
+Skilled Worker Visa Fees & Sponsor Costs 2024

-skilled worker visa costs
+skilled worker visa fees

 IN THIS SECTION

-Skilled Worker Visa application costs
+Section A: Skilled Worker Visa Fees

-Applications made outside the UK Fee
+Applications Made Outside the UK Skilled Worker Visa Application Fee

 Skilled worker, where a certificate of sponsorship has been issued for three years or less – main applicant and dependants £719